zq920320/codenvy/docs/_docs/CHE/setup-alternatives/usage-electron.md

 ---
-title: Usage: Electron Clients
+title: Usage&#58 Electron Clients
 excerpt: "Install Electron, a fast OS-specific desktop client for Eclipse Che"
 layout: docs
 overview: true
 permalink: /docs/usage-electron/
 ---
 We have created Electron clients that you can use instead of your browser.
 Electron applications are native OS applications that run a Chromium client.
 Electron is small and loads faster than a browser.
 It has all the power of Chrome packaged as an OS-specific binary.
 You can distribute these clients such that they are pre-configured with the URL of your Che server.
 ![Capture2.PNG](images/Capture2.PNG)

 #### Eclipse Che Electron Clients